HugoPhibbs/COSC349_Assignment2/README.md

 ### Deploying the Lambda Express app

-- Note: This must be done *after* deploying with Terraform
+- Note: This must be done *after* deploying with Terraform, since Terraform creates the security groups used by the Lambda function.

 - To deploy the Express API using the Serverless framework, enter: